|

 Firewall

 Firewall continues Mankell's unvarnished portraits of modern life, in which society and all its institutions (not least the family) are on the edge.
 Here, his long-term protagonist, Inspector Kurt Wallander, moves into new area of crime: cyberspace.
 Various deaths have occurred: the user of a cash machine, a taxi driver killed by two young girls.
 The country is plunged into blackout by an electricity failure, and a grim find is made at a power station.
 What's the connection?
 Wallander finds himself on the trail of cyber terrorists with shady anarchic aims.
 But can his own malfunctioning team of coppers pull together to help catch them—or is there a fifth columnist in the police?
 Plotting here is impeccable, although Firewall may not be a prime entry point for those new to Mankell.
-But Wallander (here worried about his diabetes and failure to lose weight) is one of the great literary coppers: enthusiasts need not hesitate. —Barry Forshaw
+But Wallander (here worried about his diabetes and failure to lose weight) is one of the great literary coppers: enthusiasts need not hesitate. —Barry Forshaw Sidetracked

 Sidetracked, the fifth of Henning Mankell's acclaimed Kurt Wallander mysteries, and the second to be translated into English, is an engrossing police procedural.
 The hard-boiled Kurt Wallander has softened slightly since he was first introduced in Faceless Killers, the first title in the series.
 He drinks less, has more functional relationships and has developed a faith in his investigative team.
 Despite this, it is his other qualities as a character, his philosophical angst and his intuitive pursuit of hunches, which drive this novel as Wallander struggles to discover the leads that will trap the killer.
+Mankell manages to squeeze in serious comments on the state of Swedish society.
+The over-stretched police force, child prostitution and the corruption of high politics, all come under the scrutiny of Wallander's wearied gaze as he struggles to come to terms with the new violence of his society.
+This is a dark novel peppered with genuinely nasty violence, but it is Wallander's struggle to uncover the truth and face his own demons that provide the real thrills. —Iain Robinson One Step Behind

 The Dogs of Riga